Written by: Andrew Splatt – Director & Executive Practice Leader

 Next, you must prove that the defendant breached their duty by not taking reasonable steps to keep you safe, either through an action or failure to act.

-Then, you must link the duty breach to the infliction of your psychological injury, meaning you would not have had a loss had the defendant kept you safe.
+Then, you must link the duty breach to the infliction of your mental injury, meaning you would not have had a loss had the defendant kept you safe.

-For injured workers, proving employer negligence is essential to winning a common law claim for psychological injury.
+Injured workers must prove employer negligence to win a common law claim for workplace injuries.
 In Australia, all employers have a duty of care to provide their employees with a safe and healthy workplace.
-When they fail that duty, and someone suffers a workplace injury or illness, that person can claim workers’ compensation benefits and make a common law claim for damages.
+When they fail that duty, and someone suffers a workplace injury or illness, that person may be eligible to claim workers’ compensation benefits and make a common law claim for damages.

 About Reasonable Management Action